CowboyAl/TestRestaurant/README.md

 1. I've harcoded the secret for the JWT bearer token.
 This should come from the environment or a database.
 1. I've populated the database with 1 user, bob, with a password of bobsecret
 1. Prices are in dollars.
 Travel cost is $.10/mile
-1. I was having trouble parsing the post data from Postman, so I'm just reading the parameters from the query string.
+1. For /login you can use parameters from the query string.
 E.g., /login?username=bob&password=bobsecret
+1. For login, you can also do a post with the postdata in the form of {"username":"bob","password":"bobsecret"}
 1. You can get the commit history from Github
 1. When you print the pdf it writes a file called "report.pdf" in the executable directory.